HSL 2: Other

-HSL 2 is used by 300 km/h Thalys PBKA sets, ICE 3M EMUs on international services, and 200 km/h domestic InterCity services run by sets of Class 18 or Class 13 locomotives with I6, I10 or (mostly) I11 carriages.
+HSL 2 is used by 300 km/h Thalys PBKA sets (now operated by Eurostar), ICE 3neo EMUs on international services, and 200 km/h domestic InterCity services run by sets of Class 18 or Class 13 locomotives with I6, I10 or (mostly) I11 carriages.
 Trains with the new SNCB Class 18 locomotives appeared on the line. probably in 2010.
 The DB Velaro D (BR407) was planned to use the route on its way to London, however these plans have since been shelved due to technical and financial problems, and it is unknown if the units will find use on the current ICE International services from Brussels to Germany.

 Maintenance bases for the line are situated at Leuven and Ans.

-The Belgian cabin signaling system TBL 2 has been installed on the HSL 2.
+ETCS 1 has been installed on the HSL 2.
 It is operated from Block 12 in Brussels.

 HSL 2 is standard gauge, double track, electrified at 25 kV, 50 Hz AC.